Keeping Canmore's Wildlife Moving

 A Wildlife Corridor with Continental Consequences

-Y2Y and a coalition of conservation groups, local businesses and concerned citizens are engaged in an important effort to keep wildlife moving around the Town of Canmore.
-At issue is a recent development proposal that would see housing for another 10,000+ people.
+Y2Y and a coalition of conservation groups, local businesses and concerned citizens helped keep wildlife moving around the Town of Canmore.

 Room to Roam